SYM01/htmlsanitizer/README.md

 ## Getting Started

-### Use the secure-by-default whitelist
+### Use the secure-by-default allowlist

-Simply use the secure-by-default whitelist to sanitize untrusted HTML.
+Simply use the secure-by-default allowlist to sanitize untrusted HTML.

 ```golang
 sanitizedHTML, err := htmlsanitizer.SanitizeString(rawHTML)